GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 ## Test with `chrome://flags` or feature flags {: #feature-flags}

-There are two ways can try out the Topics API for a single user running Chrome 101 or above:
+There are two ways to try the Topics API as a single user, running Chrome 101 or above:

 *  Enable `chrome://flags/#privacy-sandbox-ads-apis`
 *  Run Chrome from the command line with the following flags: